pyxem/kikuchipy/doc/load_save_patterns.rst

 -------------------------------

-Master patterns returned by EMsoft's ``EMEBSDmaster.f90`` program as HDF5 files can be read into an :class:`~kikuchipy.signals.ebsd_master_pattern.EBSDMasterPattern` object:
+Master patterns returned by EMsoft's ``EMEBSDmaster.f90`` program as HDF5 files can be read into an :class:`~kikuchipy.signals.EBSDMasterPattern` object:

 .. code-block::